What we do

 When microlight flying first started in the late 1970s aviation legislation was inappropriate for very lightweight simple aircraft.
 The BMAA formed partly to represent the new breed of pilots and protect them from growing regulation that threatened to stop the development of this new sport aviation.

 The BMAA negotiated the pilot licensing requirements that are still used today.
 Although the aircraft have become more capable than the early microlights it is a tribute to the syllabus that it is still valid today.
 The BMAA sponsors a Training Committee that reviews training requirements and provides help and advice for microlight instructors helping to maintain high flight safety standards.
-The BMAA is approved by the CAA to make recommendation for the issue of microlight pilot's licenses.
+The BMAA is approved by the CAA to make recommendation for the issue of microlight pilots' licenses.

 When early microlights caused safety concerns as the result of a couple of poorly designed aircraft the BMAA was involved in the development of a design code that is still applied to microlights to ensure their structural integrity and safe handling properties.
 The BMAA is approved by the Civil Aviation Authority to review aircraft designs and approve them as compliant.
 The BMAA Technical Office is able to do this for a considerably lower fee than the Civil Aviation Authority and so both members and manufacturers benefit.
 Lower costs help to keep microlight flying affordable.

 On-going airworthiness of two seat microlight aircraft is another responsibility of the BMAA.
-The Chief Inspector coordinates the activity of volunteer inspectors to help members keep their aircraft airworthy and runs courses to help improve members understanding and knowledge.
+The Chief Inspector coordinates the activity of volunteer inspectors to help members keep their aircraft airworthy and runs courses to help improve members' understanding and knowledge.

 Publications and media

 The BMAA has several avenues for publications.
 Every month a full colour magazine is sent to all members.
 The magazine has news items, reports on flights and aircraft, reports on competitions and events and contributions from the staff as well as a report on the activity of the BMAA governing Council.
 Microlight Flying magazine is a great way to keep in touch and find out what is going on.
+Click here to read a copy of our magazine.

 The BMAA also publishes a monthly eNewsLetter.
 The eNews is sent free to any subscribers and contains further information with the benefit of being able to link to outside information sources, films and images.